jerrold110/olam-project-submission/1 and 2/README.md

 I considered added an index on (symbol, date) to speed up all time based queries (SMA, high, low, correlation), but the overhead of maintaining this index is too high.

 **Index_duration** contains data on the duration that a stock has been inside the NIFTY index and has a primary key on (symbol).
 I store that starting date, ending date of a stock inside the index as well as the duration in months between these dates, the number months that it was part of the index with duration_present_months because stocks get placed in and taken out of the index, the last column indicates whether the stock was consecutively in the index (0 False, 1 True).
-I use smallint to store the month data.
+I use smallint to store the data.
 There is a foreign key on (symbol).
-If there are errors in the months calculation, we do not need to update the stock_values table.
+If there are errors in the months calculation, we do not need to update the stock_values table to fix them.

 This design is normalised to 3NF by meeting the conditions: atomic values, no partial dependencies, no transitive dependencies.